Do early decision students receive housing priority?

 Can I choose my residence hall?

-All housing assignments for first-year students are made by the Residential Life staff.
-As an incoming first-year student, you will receive our housing preference form in the summer.
+Housing assignments for first-year students are made by the Residential Life staff taking into consideration your First-Year Preference Form responses.
+As an incoming first-year student, you will receive our housing preference form early in the summer just after the May 1st deposit deadline.
 This form will ask questions that allow us to match you with roommates along critical similarities.
-To best maintain the integrity of this process, you are not able to indicate a residence hall or roommate preference.
+Your responses and that of your peers will also allow us to assemble residence hall floors and residential commons communities.
+To best maintain the integrity of this process, students are not able to indicate a specific residence hall or roommate preference.

 Can I select my own roommate as an incoming student?

-The staff in Residential Life will assign students to rooms and roommates using the information you share with us in the housing preference form (available to all new students on your Housing Portal this summer).
-Roommate requests will not be granted.
-We hope you will embrace the opportunity to learn about a person's story, background, and part of the world that you may have never before experienced.
-There will be many ways for you to build a meaningful connection with your roommate, floor-mates, and Residential Commons throughout your first year at Colgate, and a community of students, faculty, and staff who will support, challenge, and advise you along the way.
+Professional staff in the Office of Residential Life will assign students to rooms and roommates using the information you share with us in the housing preference form (available to all new students on your Housing Portal early this summer).
+Because Colgate endeavors to create residential communities that provide students with opportunities to learn about a person's story, background, and part of the world that they may have never before experienced, we do not permit roommate requests.
+We feel confident that there will be many ways for you to build meaningful connections with your roommate, floor-mates, and Residential Commons throughout your first year at Colgate.
+Our hope is that the residential experience is an integral part of your Colgate experience and will help you grow and learn alongside your curricular pursuits.
+A community of students, faculty, and staff will support, challenge, and advise you along the way in your first year.

 When will I know where I will be living?